-This prospectus also relates to the resale from time to time by the selling securityholders named in this prospectus or their permitted transferees, which we refer to as the Selling Securityholders, of up to (i) 46,341,456 shares of common stock and (ii) four Luxor Warrants.
+This prospectus also relates to the resale from time to time by the selling securityholders named in this prospectus or their permitted transferees, which we refer to as the Selling Securityholders, of up to (i) 35,726,698 shares of common stock and (ii) four Luxor Warrants.

-The shares of common stock covered by this prospectus that may be offered and sold by the Selling Securityholders include (i) 22,831,697 shares of common stock issued to former securityholders of Waitr as consideration in the business combination, which shares are subject to transfer restrictions as described herein, (ii) 1,600,000 shares of common stock issued to Fertitta Entertainment, Inc., or FEI, and Jefferies Financial Group Inc., or JFG, in exchange for the 14,000,000 warrants issued to FEI and JFG in a private placement simultaneously with the closing of our IPO, (ii) 75,000 shares of common stock issued to FEI at the closing of the business combination in connection with the repayment in full of FEI's prior \$1,500,000 convertible loan to us, (iv) 6,220,000 shares of common stock issued upon conversion of our outstanding Class F common stock at the closing of the business combination, which shares are subject to transfer restrictions as described herein, (iii) 384,615 shares of common stock issuable upon the exercise of the Luxor Warrants, (iv) 4,615,386 shares of common stock issuable upon the conversion of unsecured convertible promissory notes, which we refer to as the Convertible Notes, that were issued to the Luxor Parties in a private placement at the closing of our acquisition of BiteSquad.com, LLC ("Bite Squad") on January 17, 2019, which we refer to as the Bite Squad Merger and (vi) 10,289,758 shares of common stock that were issued to former securityholders of Bite Squad as consideration in the Bite Squad Merger, some of which are subject to transfer restrictions as described herein.
+The shares of common stock covered by this prospectus that may be offered and sold by the Selling Securityholders include (i) 22,831,697 shares of common stock issued to former securityholders of Waitr as consideration in the business combination, which shares are subject to transfer restrictions as described herein, (ii) 1,600,000 shares of common stock issued to Fertitta Entertainment, Inc., or FEI, and Jefferies Financial Group Inc., or JFG, in exchange for the 14,000,000 warrants issued to FEI and JFG in a private placement simultaneously with the closing of our IPO, (ii) 75,000 shares of common stock issued to FEI at the closing of the business combination in connection with the repayment in full of FEI's prior \$1,500,000 convertible loan to us, (iv) 6,220,000 shares of common stock issued upon conversion of our outstanding Class F common stock at the closing of the business combination, which shares are subject to transfer restrictions as described herein, (iii) 384,615 shares of common stock issuable upon the exercise of the Luxor Warrants, and (iv) 4,615,386 shares of common stock issuable upon the conversion of unsecured convertible promissory notes, which we refer to as the Convertible Notes, that were issued to the Luxor Parties in a private placement at the closing of the business combination.

 Each public warrant entitles the holder to purchase one-half of one share of common stock at an exercise price of \$5.75 per one-half share commencing on December 15, 2018 and will expire on November 15, 2023, at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.
-Once the warrants are exercisable, we may redeem the outstanding public warrants at a price of \$0.01 per warrant if the last reported sales price of our common stock equals or exceeds \$18.00 per share (as adjusted for share splits, share capitalizations, recapitalizations and the like) for any 20 trading days within a 30-trading day period ending three business days before we send the notice of redemption to the warrant holders, as described herein.
+Once the warrants are exercisable, we may redeem the outstanding public warrants at a price of \$0.01 per warrant if the last reported sales price of our common stock equals or exceeds \$18.00 per share (as adjusted for share splits, share capitalizations, reorganizations, recapitalizations and the like) for any 20 trading days within a 30-trading day period ending three business days before we send the notice of redemption to the warrant holders, as described herein.
 The Luxor Warrants are exercisable for an aggregate of 384,615 shares of common stock at a price of \$13.00 per share and will expire November 15, 2022.